 We look forward to receiving your pitch at speedinvest.com/pitch!

-Authored by Philip Specht, a member of the Speedinvest Network Effects team, with contributions from Alexandra Woodman.
-The team invests in SaaS-enabled platforms and marketplaces and other Network Effects-driven businesses where the value of a product increases with every new user.
+Authored by Philip Specht, a member of the Speedinvest Marketplaces & Consumer team, with contributions from Alexandra Woodman.
+The team invests in SaaS-enabled platforms and marketplaces and other network effects-driven businesses where the value of a product increases with every new user.
 Enabled by new technologies in areas we cannot even imagine today, the team believes these are the businesses that will continue to revolutionize the world.

 Don’t miss out on our next Marketplace Conference and subscribe to The Marketplace Conference YouTube Channel to get free, high quality advice and know-how from the best marketplace operators and founders.